THE COFFEY/COFFEE SURNAME:

 These listed “presumed sons of Chesley” are all documented, although some have significant uncertainties in their details.
 We do think they are all probably brothers, but that’s not proven.
 And as shown above we have 20+ y-DNA tests on their various descendants.
 That DNA absolutely proves they all SOMEHOW descend from Edward.

-The “problem” is with Chesley Senior, whom we now doubt ever existed.
+The big “problem” is with Chesley Senior, whom we now doubt ever existed.
 (In which case the very real brother called “Chesley Coffey Jr.” is not actually a “junior”!)

 If you descend from one of these men, you should do some background reading in the Newsletters.
 The article in issue 97-13,14,15 by Tim Peterman is the best discussion, with article 111-7,8 offering some follow-up.
 Also, while Jack Coffee and I (Fred Coffey) agreed on the nature of the uncertainty, we often displayed the connections differently.
 See discussion in article 144-8,9.)